ClareAndradiBrown/varAssembly/README.md

 The output will be assembled var transcripts and their corresponding domain annotation

 This is executed using several multilanguage scripts and third party tools.
-Before you start, please ensure you have Python, Subread align, seqtk, samtools, blobtools, SPAdes, BBMap, SSPACE, HMMER and Cath Tools installed (installation instructions below).
+Before you start, please ensure you have Python, Subread align, seqtk, samtools, blobtools, rnaSPAdes, BBMap, SSPACE, HMMER and Cath Tools installed (installation instructions below).

 # Data
 This pipeline assumes you have all required data files (reads, human genome, Pf 3D7 genome (with var excluded), varDB of exon 1 (> 3kb), HMM of var domains).